DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

+---
+MTPE: windsonsea
+date: 2024-05-11
+---

 # Install DCE 5.0 Enterprise offline

-Please ensure that you have read and understood the [deployment requirements](deploy-requirements.md), [deployment architecture](deploy-arch.md), and [preparation](prepare.md) before installation.
+Ensure that you have read and understood the [deployment requirements](deploy-requirements.md), [deployment architecture](deploy-arch.md), and [preparation](prepare.md) before installation.

-Please refer to the [release notes](../release-notes.md) to avoid known issues with the installed version and to check for new features.
+Refer to the [release notes](../release-notes.md) to avoid known issues with the installed version and to check for new features.

 ## Offline Installation Steps

 ### Step 1: Download the Offline Package

-Please download the corresponding offline package based on your business environment.
+Download the corresponding offline package based on your business environment.

 #### Offline Image Package (Required)